Skip to content

 There are many other predefined functions that developers should become familiar with before implementing any unique functionality in a plugin.

-TIP Consider iteratively testing the Live Template using the current editor and a markdown file to minimize debugging later.
+Consider iteratively testing the Live Template using the current editor and a markdown file to minimize debugging later.

 Export the Live Template